bo-niu/SeattleCrime/readme.md

 In iteration 3, we implemented all the functionalities for our application and the application is fully functional.

-Seattle Crime Data visulization deployed on Heroku: https://seattle-crime-ui.herokuapp.com/home
+Seattle Crime Data visualization deployed on Heroku: https://seattle-crime-ui.herokuapp.com/home

 Github Repositories: